Mirror

 Weight loss / gain guidance

-About this My Body readout
+About this Weight readout

 BMI categories: Underweight (<18.5), Normal (18.5-24.9), Overweight (25-29.9), Obese I (30-34.9), Obese II+ (35+).
 BMI is a screening tool, not a diagnosis, and does not account for muscle mass, bone density, age, sex, or ethnicity.